Yuhsuant1994/DataScienceTechInstitute/AWS/4. Set up facial recognition application/readme.md

 <img src="documents/im3.png" width=600>

-*note nodejs bug, if we have error running ` node server.js` then use the command  `killall -9 node`*
+*note nodejs bug, if we have error running ` node server.js` then use the command  `killall -9 node` to clear the running server.js and rerun `node server.js` again*